luinbytes/fantasy.comet/README.md

 ### Prerequisites

 - Node.js (LTS version recommended)
-- pnpm (or npm/yarn, but pnpm is used in this project)
+- npm (or pnpm/yarn, but npm is used in this project)

 ### Installation